Are you thinking about Contesting a Will in Ireland? Read this first

 The grounds for contesting a will are the specific legal reasons that justify a challenge.
 These grounds must be recognised by the court.
 Simply disagreeing with the distribution of assets is not enough.
 You must demonstrate one or more of the valid reasons mentioned above.
 Understanding these grounds is crucial for building a successful case.

-Evidence Needed to Contest a Will
+Evidence needed to contest a Will

 If you have valid reasons to contest a will, you will need good evidence to contest a will to support your claim.
-This might include:
+This might include

 Medical Records